laurentperez/JGDPR/README.md

 # JGDPR
-Java based tooling for the European General Data Protection Regulation (EU) 2016/679
+Java based tooling for the European General Data Protection Regulation GDPR (EU) 2016/679 GDPR country aliases for France, Italy : RGPD, Germany : DSGVO, Neerlands : AVG

 This is mostly a set of :